PSG Esports: Rocket League

-PSG Esports announced its participation in vehicular soccer video game Rocket League in September 2017 after signing the team of Ferra, Bluey and Chausette45.
-The trio gave PSG their first title in November 2017, when they were crowned ESL Championnat National champions at the Paris Games Week.
-The team won the DreamHack Leipzig next in February 2018.
-Despite Bluey's departure in August 2018, the new lineup — now featuring Fruity as his replacement — clinched The Colosseum later that month and retained the DreamHack title at Valencia in July 2019.
-A few weeks later, however, PSG unexpectedly announced that its Rocket League roster had left the club.
+PSG Esports entered Rocket League in September 2017 after signing Ferra, Bluey, and Chausette45.
+The team won its first title at DreamHack Leipzig in February 2018.
+Following Bluey's departure in August 2018, Fruity joined the lineup as his replacement, and the team retained the title at DreamHack Valencia in July 2019.
+In August 2019, PSG announced that it had parted ways with its Rocket League roster, which had been regarded as one of the strongest teams in the world at the time.